Get the most out of your company visits with International Business Seminars

-I will start this blog with the assumption that you have joined the IBS seminar because you want to gather real international experience and stand out from the crowd with great resume skills.
+I will start this blog with the assumption that you have joined the IBS seminar because you want to gather real international experience and stand out from the crowd with a great resume.
 Here are some tips on how to get the most of out of your company visit:

-- Take notes.
 Your notes will help you write your paper after the trip and remember all of the details of the session.
-You can also consider taking your notes in a journal so you have your academic and personal experiences in one place to look back on.
+You can also consider taking notes in a journal so you have your academic and personal experiences in one place to look back on.

 This is an actual business person who has given up some time of their work day to meet and engage with you!
 Being bored is disrespectful and not only looks bad on you and your IBS group, but also your university and the United States.
 You are a US representative overseas, and I recommend engaging with the company representatives.

 Think about how you can use these presentations in your upcoming interviews.
 Image this in your upcoming interview: “Well, when I attended the session at Lloyd’s of London when I was overseas, the insurer’s reaction to the Brexit indicated…” or “the fascinating item that I learned about auto manufacturing at BMW in Munich is…”